moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/quickstart.md

 - `run_artefacts`: files created when models are compiled or run.
 - `seed`: lookup table.
 - `source`: any table on the MoJ Analytical Platform *not* created by `create-a-derived-table` which may be used as a starting point to derived models.
-- `table`: tabular data in the usual sense; also a materialisation type that can be chosen for a `model`.
+- `table`: tabular data in the usual sense; also the default materialisation type for a `model`.

 ## Step by step